Medical Administrative Assistant

-Weeks 11-20 is where we build on the foundation you learned in Phase 1.
+Weeks 11-20 is where we build on the foundations you learned in Phase 1.
 You’ve got the skills and now we put them to the test!
 This part of the program is designed to challenge students with a higher degree of difficulty in the healthcare industry.
 You’ll start to learn about medical procedures, insurance, and medical billing and coding.
 You’ll gain practical experience with the entire medical office process, from problem-solving to evaluating, refinement, and execution.

 You’ll gain a deeper understanding of the healthcare industry and begin to see the challenges you are likely to encounter when working in a medical office.